American College of Pediatricians – January 2021

 All adoption decisions should be made with the best interests of the child foremost.
 Adoption policies should reflect adults’ commitment to meeting the needs of the child, rather than the child fulfilling the needs or wishes of the adults.

-All adoptions should take place under strict legal and ethical standards.
-Prospective parents or agencies that deliberately falsify adoption applications, domestic or international, should be prosecuted for fraud.
+All adoptions should maintain strict legal and ethical standards.
+International treaties on adoption should be honored.
+Prospective parents or agencies that deliberately falsify adoption applications should be prosecuted.

 The College supports those court decisions declaring that persons have no inherent “right to adopt.”
 Adoption decisions should not be subject to “non-discrimination” laws.
-In making placement decisions, agencies have an ethical duty to consider the potential adoptive parents’ age, gender, sexual orientation, family structure, ethnicity, and religion, among other factors.
+In making child placement decisions, all agencies have a duty to consider potential adoptive parents’ age, sex, health, family structure, and ethnicity, among other factors.
+Every agency also makes value-based judgments regarding applicants’ lifestyle, parenting skills, religious practices, legal history, and financial status.
+Accordingly, the College strongly supports the civil right of faith-based agencies to operate under policies that adhere to their religious beliefs and moral standards.

 Original statement June 2008